Ethical consumption

 Figure 1

-I do some ethical consumption, but try to avoid letting my ethical consumption habit get too large, as apparently-ethical-consumption can, observationally, easily become a selfish choice to feel good rather than do good.
-Or an obsessive hobby which is no longer closely coupled to the problem it purports to solve (have you ever seen someone become acquire an unaffordable organic food habit?)
-Or, it can become instrumental of someone else’s propaganda campaign.
+I do some ethical consumption but try to avoid letting my ethical consumption habit get too large, as apparently-ethical-consumption can, observationally, easily become a selfish choice to feel good rather than do good.
+Or an obsessive hobby which is no longer closely coupled to the problem it purports to solve (have you ever seen someone acquire an unaffordable organic food habit?)
+Or, it can become instrumental in someone else’s propaganda campaign.
 Related: Meadows (1999).

 Connection: Faking it until you make it, or just faking it?.